rems-project/sail-x86-from-acl2/README.md

 **Translation Functions**

-* `specialTokens.py` contains translation functions 'special tokens' (i.e. built-in Lisp forms or forms which are convenient to translation manually).
+* `specialTokens.py` contains translation functions for 'special tokens' (i.e. built-in Lisp forms or forms which are convenient to translate manually).
-* `handwritten_tokens.py` contains the names and types of the handwritten functions contained in `handwritten2.sail`.
+* `handwritten_tokens.py` contains the names and types of the handwritten functions contained in `handwritten.sail`.
 * `generateUtils.py` provides a custom translation for `utilities.lisp`.
 * `manualInterventions.py` contains the code for Lisp forms which do not conform to the assumptions made in the translation functions and where a special case is required.